adriansteffan/manykeys/README.md

 ## Roadmap/Todos

 * Package code for the releases page
-* minified version of the js library
+* Minifiy the js library
-* GUI for using the python script
+* Create GUI for using the python script

 ## Authors